kalbek/Budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank [Gregorie Vella](https://www.behance.net/gregoirevella) for providing [this design guidline](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) in behance.
 I would like to thank Microverse for guiding me on the development of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>